DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Proofs

 So if we can prove that the solution of the $\gL(\mu,\lambda^*)$ is unique, we can compute the optimal policy of \Eqref{cps} from a dual problem \Eqref{eq:minmax}:

-According to \Eqref{affine} $J(\mu)$ is an affine function, and negative cross-entropy is concave, this implies that $\gL(\mu,\lambda^*)$ is a strictly concave function of $\mu$ with only a unique maximum value. \end{proof} Finally, we prove the Proposition~\ref{proposition1}. \begin{proof}
+According to \Eqref{affine} $J(\mu)$ is a linear function, and negative relative entropy is concave, this implies that $\gL(\mu,\lambda^*)$ is a strictly concave function of $\rho^\mu$ with only a unique maximum value and since we have that the occupancy measure $\rho^\mu(\vs,\va)$ has a one-to-one relationship with policy $\mu$, we can obtain the unique $\mu$ corresponding to $\rho^\mu$. \end{proof}